vsofi3/HauntedJaunt/README.md

 describe the use of the dot product, linear interpolation, and particle effect and how to trigger these in game.
 Also include the names of your team members and the contributions from each team member.

+  1. Dot Product: used to position the Gargoyles GameObjects towards JohnLemon

+  2. Linear Interpolation: used to minimize the light intensity as the game plays out (I did this based on time/deltaTime)

+  3. Particle Effect: Added particle effects around the Ghost GameObjects